 Generally, for high-intensity training, it’s a good idea to put on gear, so you have it a bit cold in the beginning – then it will usually feel really well short after you get started.
 If possible, you can take an extra layer on the upper body during the warm-up and when you jog after finishing the intervals – and lay it down during the intervals.

-Rain Gear for Low Intensity Training
+Best Rain Gear for Low Intensity Training

 Low-intensity training could be recovery runs, an easy jog, or on your long slow runs (LSD).
-On these runs, the low intensity means that you do not produce near as much heat as at high intensity, and therefore you need to make sure to wear a little extra clothing.
+On these runs, the low intensity means that you do not produce nearly as much heat as at high intensity, and therefore you need to make sure to wear a little extra clothing.

 In addition, there is also a greater risk that you will run too fast during these training sessions if you get cold or it rains due to the low intensity.